 Located in “The Land Between”, a transitional area between the Canadian Shield and the mixedwood plains of southern Ontario, the landscape around Jack Lake is teeming with flora and fauna.
-The wetlands and forests safeguard the exceptional water quality found in this headwater lake while also providing important habitat for wildlife, including threatened and endangered species like little brown bat, eastern whip-poor-will and Blanding’s turtle.
+The wetlands and forests safeguard the exceptional water quality found in this headwater lake while also providing important habitat for wildlife, including threatened and endangered species like eastern whip-poor-will and Blanding’s turtle.

 Located near Petroglyphs Provincial Park, this site holds immense cultural value for the Williams Treaties First Nations, as expressed by Dr.Julie Kapyrka, Lands and Resources Consultation Liaison at Curve Lake First Nation: